 - Studies and reports on changes in GC practice

 - Offers the profession’s only accredited certification exam

-- Supports and seeks to influence public policy related to both GC professionals as well as those they serve
+- Supports and seeks to influence public policy related to GC professionals and those they serve

 - Is a catalyst for mitigating workforce issues

-The ABGC credentialing process establishes quality standards for knowledge and performance for individuals entering the genetic counseling profession, as well as for experienced practitioners throughout their career.
+The ABGC credentialing process establishes quality standards for knowledge and performance for individuals entering the genetic counseling profession, and for experienced practitioners throughout their career.

 ABGC certification serves many purposes:

-- Professional Resource.
-Employers, professionals, third-party payers, licensing boards and government regulators observe certification to clearly identify individuals with specialized training.
+- Professional Resource - Employers, professionals, third-party payers, licensing boards and government regulators recognize certification to identify individuals with specialized training.

-- Field Advancement.
-ABGC certification is a building block that helps to form and further develop the professional identity of genetic counseling.
+- Field Advancement - ABGC certification is a building block that helps to develop the professional identity of genetic counseling.